-At Addiction Campuses we know that the time to heal begins the very second you pick up the phone to call.
+At Vertava Health we know that the time to heal begins the very second you pick up the phone to call.
 Our treatment specialists have the decades of experience as well as the necessary educational and professional backgrounds to quickly assess and place you or your loved one into the proper program by meeting you exactly where you are on the addiction spectrum.

 Clinical assessments and insurance verification’s are free.
 Our goal is get you better, today.

 Let us carry your burden – and help you heal.

 We are here to help you through every aspect of recovery.
 Let us call you to learn more about our treatment options.